 If you have been injured on a locomotive while working with a railroad, you should speak with an experienced LIA attorney immediately.
 These types of cases tend to be complex, so it would be to your advantage to seek an attorney as soon as possible.
 These cases take a great deal of investigation, and the earlier this can be started, the better.

 Safety Appliance Act

-The Safety Appliance Act (SAA) represents an extended legislative and regulatory effort, beginning in the 19th century, to improve the safety of railroad employees and the public.
+The Railroad Safety Appliance Act (SAA), set forth in 49 CFR part 231, represents an extended legislative and regulatory effort, beginning in the 19th century, to improve the safety of railroad employees and the public.
 As railroads rapidly began to grow and develop following the Civil War, it became increasingly apparent that new measures were needed to protect train service employees who were directly involved in the movement of trains.
 In response to these unsafe conditions, the United States Congress adopted laws to regulate the safety of railroad freight cars.

 The SAA is similar to the LIA in that it establishes an absolute duty to the railroad company to provide a safe environment for its workers.
 The SAA covers basic components of railroad freight cars, such as grab irons, ladders and running boards, sill steps and cut leavers.

 Railroad workers are provided “whistleblower” protection under Title 49 U.S.C.
 Section 20109.
 This law protects railroad workers from retaliation by the railroad for engaging in protected activities, such as reporting a work-related personal injury; refusing to violate federal laws or regulations; reporting hazardous conditions; reporting safety or security concerns; providing information to the Federal Railroad Administration, Homeland Security or the National Transportation Safety Board; and reporting violations of federal law.